 Advice to applicants when researching and writing their submission:

-Entries must adhere to the word count (Part A to be a maximum of 1000 words and Part B a maximum of 500 words).
+- Entries must adhere to the word count (Part A to be between 1000-1500 words and Part B a maximum of 500 words).

 When and how to submit entries

 - Only four entries will be accepted from a school (unless that school also has a student/s submitting entries on behalf of a community organisation).

 - Five copies of each entry are to be received by the organisers of the prize.

 - The entries must be accompanied by the Student Entry and Declaration Form.

 - Teacher applications using the Teacher Application form must be submitted with the student entries.